jaggzh/react-native--expo-shell-utils/README.md

 for use with the emulator.

 *NOTE: Make sure you have clipboard sharing enabled in
-      The Emulator -> ... -> Settings -> Clipboard sharing*
+      The Emulator -> ... -> Settings -> Clipboard sharing<br />

-*NOTE: My emulator loses this function, and I must toggle the Clipboard sharing option off and back on to get it working again.*
+My emulator loses this function, and I must toggle the Clipboard sharing option off and back on to get it working again.*

 Example: `expo https://snack.expo.io/HJVEgOugW`<br />